jperezvisaires/bertso-ai/ARTICLE/doinuGAN.md

 In.

 In addition, we reduced the resolution of the images so that they were less sparse, in order to avoid the problem of the shy gan.
-And we reduced the resolution even more.
+And we reduced the midi resolution even more.
+We needed to simplify if we wanted to make some kind of progress.

 And, surprisingly, the magic happened.